Exmoor: Places of interest

 The attractions of Exmoor include 208 Scheduled monuments, 16 conservation areas, and other open access land as designated by the Countryside and Rights of Way Act 2000.
 Exmoor receives approximately 1.4 million visitor days per year which include single day visits and those for longer periods.

 The Exmoor National Park Authority operates three Exmoor National Park Centres in Dulverton, Dunster and Lynmouth to provide information and inspiration for users of the National Park.

 Attractions on the coast include the Lynton and Lynmouth Cliff Railway, which connects Lynton to neighbouring picturesque Lynmouth at the confluence of the East Lyn and West Lyn rivers, nearby Valley of Rocks and Watersmeet.

 Woody Bay, a few miles west of Lynton, is home to the Lynton & Barnstaple Railway, a narrow-gauge railway which once connected the twin towns of Lynton and Lynmouth to Barnstaple, about 31 km (just over 19 miles) away.

 Further along the coast, Porlock is a quiet coastal town with an adjacent salt marsh nature reserve and a harbour at nearby Porlock Weir.
 Watchet is a historic harbour town with a marina and is home to a carnival, which is held annually in July.

 Inland, many of the attractions are small towns and villages or linked to the river valleys, such as the ancient clapper bridge at Tarr Steps and the Snowdrop Valley near Wheddon Cross, which is carpeted in snowdrops in February and, later, displays bluebells.
 Withypool is also in the Barle Valley, the Two Moors Way passes through the village.
 As well as Dunster Castle, Dunster's other attractions include a priory, dovecote, yarn market, inn, packhorse bridge, mill and a stop on the West Somerset Railway.
 Exford lies on the River Exe.

 Exmoor has been the setting for several novels including the 19th-century Lorna Doone: A Romance of Exmoor by R. D. Blackmore, and Margaret Drabble's 1998 novel The Witch of Exmoor.
 The park was featured on the television programme Seven Natural Wonders twice, as one of the wonders of the West Country.

 Wheal Eliza Mine on the River Barle near Simonsbath was an unsuccessful copper and iron mine.

 Near Wheddon Cross is Snowdrop Valley, which becomes filled with thousands of little white flowers called snowdrops during early spring.
 Within the valley is a sawmill, formerly powered by the River Avill, which runs through the valley.

+Principal summits

+The following summits within the National Park boundaries have at least 30 metres of prominence: